bombchus/z64-music-wiki/docs/basic/categories.md

 === "Group Categories"

     ??? info ""Special" Group Category"
-        Category `16` contains two cutscene sequences which will cut your sequence short if it loops, so it is recommended to put non-looping sequences in this category or to just use the individual category for these <br>sequences instead.
+        Category `16` contains two cutscene sequences which will cut a sequence short if it loops, so it is recommended to put non-looping sequences in this category or to just use the individual category for these <br>sequences instead.

     | Value | Group Name | Sequence Name |
     | :-: | :-- | :-- |